 The date of the transfer does not change the annual recertification date.
-The Site Manager of the new development should be certain the annual review is properly schodulad to givo etaff timo to ro-dotormino ront in ordor to moot tho ostablishod scheduled to recertification date.
-Stall шпе ιο re-determine rent ii i order ιο meet uie established
+The Site Manager of the new development should be certain the annual review is properly scheduled to give staff time to re-determine rent in order to meet the established recertification date.